raohmaru/CFC/o8g/Documents/CFC-Rules.md

 __Become Another Card__
 When a card becomes another card (this is, it is transformed), all of the card's properties are replaced by the other card's properties.
 If the card is a character, the BP is replaced by the other card BP (even if that character has received damage).
 Any back-up on the card is discarded.

-The current state of the transformed card does not change (fresh, freeze, etc), but all effects applied on the card are terminated.
+The current state of the transformed card does not change (fresh, freeze, etc.), but all effects applied on the card are terminated.

 If a transformed card goes to a pile (deck, discard pile or removed pile), it is transformed back to its original card.